 Peadar was instrumental in Jones Engineering opening Ireland’s first and only “CompEx” training centre in association with our UK training partners “ExVeritas” in 2015.
 He oversees the centres operations within our training facilities in Little Island.

 He has delivered a number of our flagship Life Science projects, including Pfizer Grangecastle, BMS Cruiserath Biologics, Janssen BioCork 2, Janssen Geel – Belgium and MSD Swords.

 In 2009, Stephen was responsible for the setup of our Specialist Lift Division, which currently offers specialised lifting, installation and relocation of industrial plant and equipment in Ireland and across Europe.

 Paul holds a Building Services Degree, together with a Diploma in Project Management and is a member of CIBSE and Engineers Ireland.

 He has delivered some of the most advanced and complex projects in our history, particularly in the Building Services and Healthcare Sectors including St Vincent’s Private Hospital and Microsoft’s EMEA campus in Dublin, One Microsoft Place.
-He is currently overseeing the New Children’s Hospital project which is the largest, most complex and significant capital investment project ever undertaken in healthcare in Ireland, along with a number of data centre projects in Ireland and Europe.
+Paul is responsible for the delivery of Mission Critical Colo Data Centres in Ireland, UK and Europe along with the Building Services and Maintenance Divisions.

 Brendan McAtamney is a degree qualified Engineer and joined our Mechanical Division in 2006.
 Brendan is an Operations Director of the Mechanical Division of Jones Engineering with responsibility for Semi-Conductor, Data Centre and related industries.